openSUSE/news-o-o/_posts/2011-09-10-opensuse-weekly-news-issue-192-is-out.markdown

 Enjoy reading :-)

-## openSUSE Conference 2011â–¼
+## openSUSE Conference 2011▼

-â€œ
+“

 [Jos
         Poortvlieet: Sponsors present at openSUSE Conference 2011](http://news.opensuse.org/2011/09/05/sponsors-present-at-opensuse-conference-2011/)

 The [openSUSE Conference 2011](http://conference.opensuse.org) team is
-      happy to announce the partners for this yearâ€™s conference.
+      happy to announce the partners for this year’s conference.
 Aside from sponsoring, there are contributions in terms of sessions, media coverage and network bandwidth.
-Letâ€™s look at what our sponsors contribute, what sessions theyâ€™ll present and thank them for their support!
+Let’s look at what our sponsors contribute, what sessions they’ll present and thank them for their support!
       (...)

-â€
+”

-â€œ
+“

 [Jos Poortvlieet:
         Bretzn at oSC ](http://blog.jospoortvliet.com/2011/09/bretzn-at-osc.html)